marci-pires/WikiHadatac/Installing-for-Windows.md

 ### Step 2: Downloading HADataC-Console

 The HADataC Console code can be installed in any directory in your file system.
-Let assume that the HDataC Console is going to be installed in `/home/hadatac/'.You also need to have a distribution folder.
-Let assume that '/home/myfolder' is your distribution folder.
+Let assume that the HDataC Console is going to be installed in `c:\hadatac\'.You also need to have a distribution folder.
+Let assume that 'c:\home\myfolder' is your distribution folder.
 Go to your distribution folder, and from there, clone HADataC code from GitHub:

-    cd /home/myfolder/
+    cd \home\myfolder\
     git clone https://github.com/paulopinheiro1234/hadatac.git

 ## Step 3: Running the installation script

-Set up the following HADataC configuration files:

-    <edit> Application.conf
-    <edit> hadatac.conf
-    <edit> play-authenticate/mine.conf
-    <edit> play-authenticate/smtp
+After successfully cloning ADatAc, you should have a `hadatac` folder inside your distribution folder.
+That is your HADatAc distribution folder.
+From the command line, go inside your HADatAc distribution folder and execute the installation script (the one that has the .bat suffix).

+    cd /home/myfolder/hadatac/
+    install_hadatac.bat

+Proceed with the installation.

 ### Running HADatAc Console